Tsuuunade/cse15l-lab-reports/index.md

 * log in to your account on your VScode

-  Open a new terminal in you VScode, type 'ssh cs15lwi23aus@ieng6.ucsd.edu' into the terminal, and remember to replace 'aus' with your own course-specific account.
+  Open a new terminal in you VScode, type ```ssh cs15lwi23aus@ieng6.ucsd.edu``` into the terminal, and remember to replace 'aus' with your own course-specific account.
 If you don't know your account yet, you should go beck and check the instructions under **Set up your CSE15L Account**.